alexlily/modernhealth/README.md

 Run tests:

 `pipenv shell`

 `pytest`

-To Do:
+To do:
-- test converting models to json and db return value to models
+- test serialization for the actual return values of the endpoints
+- functional test for the endpoints

 API:
 - client calls /api/v1/programs/list to get a list of all the programs available